Learn the Basics

-Rate charged on all credit card transactions that the credit card processing company charges to handle the transaction for you.
+The rate charged on all credit card transactions by the credit card processing company to handle the transaction for you.
 It is a percentage charged on the total dollar amount of a transaction.

 Everybody gets them, few understand them and fewer still do anything about it.
-This is the built in fudge factor.
-Usually Merchants don’t even get quoted on it.
+This is the built-in fudge factor.
+Usually, Merchants don’t even get quoted on it.
 What is it?
 The credit card industry and it rates are based on risk.
 This risk is usually a surcharge rate added above the qualified discount rate.
 There is no getting around it.
-All processors are charged it and they intern pass it through to the Merchant with a mark up.
+All processors are charged it and they, in turn, pass it through to the Merchant with a mark-up.
 Since the Merchant usually does not even get quoted this rate, when they understand it, the Merchant accepts and continues doing business with it.
 Once you’ve signed, you are normally stuck with it.
 Be aware while looking for your next processor, make sure you get these surcharges quoted.
 How do they work?

 - Mid-Qualified Surcharge: Set up for Retail Merchant Accounts under swipe rates – Key entering a credit card.
 Did you know that keying in a credit card when set up under swipe conditions you get surcharged if you don’t answer the AVS questions asked from the terminal?
 What questions?
 Street Address, Zip code, & CVv2/CID code.
 Each processor has the ability to program your machine to ask these questions when they arise.
 You don’t get these questions?
 Surcharged.